dzlab/dzlab.github.io/_posts/2023-04-17-elastic-network-observability-gcp.md

       push_endpoint: https://us-central1-functions.cloudfunctions.net/logs-processing-function
 ```

-Save the content from all the previous snippets into `resources.yaml` the create them with
+Save the content from all the previous snippets into `resources.yaml`, then provision them with
 ```shell
 gcloud deployment-manager deployments create logs-deployment --config resources.yaml
 ```